|Coppino and Coppi|

 Zita Urbonaitė, born on the 3rd of September 1973 in Šiauliai, won the Lithuanian National Championships in 1999 and 2002; successes that made her a household name in her native country and encouraged many other Lithuanian women to take up the sport.
 She retired to start a family in 2006, but died on this day in 2008 after being hit by a train in Montebelluna, Italy.
 She had been suffering deep post-natal depression since giving borth to a daughter three months earlier.

-Mikel Nieve, a rider since 2009 with Euskaltel-Euskadi, was born in Leitza, Navarre on this day in 1984.
+Mikel Nieve, who rode for Euskaltel-Euskadi from 2009 until the team's demise at the end of 2013 and subsequently for Sky, was born in Leitza, Navarre on this day in 1984.
 At the 2011 Giro d'Italia, Nieve mounted a solo breakaway with 50km to go on Stage 15 and eventually succeeded in dropping stage leader Stefano Garzelli 5.7km from the finish line, then won by 1'41" - sufficient to propel himself from outside the top ten into fifth place in the General Classification.
 The stage, that year's Queen, was later termed "the hardest of my life" by no less a rider than Alberto Contador.